qiime2/docs/source/16s-overview.md

 Sequences can be clustered *de novo* based on their genetic similarity alone (i.e. with VSEARCH) or based on a combination of their genetic similarity and abundance distributions (i.e. with distribution-based clustering).

 - **Similarity-based clustering.** The QIIME 2 VSEARCH plugin method [`cluster-features-de-novo`](https://docs.qiime2.org/2018.6/plugins/available/vsearch/cluster-features-de-novo/) clusters OTUs.
 You can change the genetic similarity threshold with the `--p-perc-identity` parameter.
+The plugin wraps the VSEARCH `--cluster_size` function.
 - **Distribution-based clustering** incorporates the similarity between sequences and their abundance distribution to identify ecologically meaningful populations.
 You can learn more about this method in the [plugin documentation](https://github.com/cduvallet/q2-dbotu), [original paper](http://dx.doi.org/10.1128/AEM.00342-13), and the [re-implementation update paper](https://doi.org/10.1371/journal.pone.0176335).
 The `call-otus` function in the [q2-dbotu](https://github.com/cduvallet/q2-dbotu) plugin performs distribution-based clustering on input data.

-Both of these functions take as input the output of the q2-vsearch `dereplicate-sequences`: dereplicated sequences with qiime data type `'FeatureData[Sequence]'` and a table of counts with qiime data type `'FeatureTable[Frequency]'`.
+Both of these functions take as input the output of the q2-vsearch `dereplicate-sequences`, dereplicated sequences with qiime data type `'FeatureData[Sequence]'`, and a table of counts with qiime data type `'FeatureTable[Frequency]'`.

 ###### closed reference clustering

 Closed reference clustering groups sequences together which match the same reference sequence in a database with a certain similarity.
-Unlike the de novo method, closed reference clustering is completely parallelizable.
-Note that closed reference clustering may produce groupings that are not what you expect [link to scott's blog](link). (**TO DO** add links)

-VSEARCH can do closed reference clustering with the [`cluster-features-closed-reference`](https://docs.qiime2.org/2018.6/plugins/available/vsearch/cluster-features-closed-reference/) function.
+VSEARCH can do closed reference clustering with the [`cluster-features-closed-reference`](https://docs.qiime2.org/2018.6/plugins/available/vsearch/cluster-features-closed-reference/) method.
+This method wraps the `--usearch_global` VSEARCH function.
 You can decide which reference database to cluster against with the `--i-reference-sequences` flag.
 The input file to this flag should be a `.qza` file containing a fasta file with the sequences to use as references, with qiime data type `FeatureData[Sequence]`.
 Most people use Green Genes or SILVA, but others curate their own databases or use other standard references (e.g. UNITE for ITS data).
 You can download the references from the links on the [QIIME 2 data resources page](https://docs.qiime2.org/2018.6/data-resources/#marker-gene-reference-databases).
 You'll need to unzip/untar and import them as `FeatureData[Sequence]` artifacts, since they're provided as raw data files.

-@Bod - can you double-check this for accuracy?
-@CD - You're good!

 ### Assign taxonomy